tsgates/arch-wiki-markdown/wiki/MTP.md

 weaknesses of gphoto2 and mtpfs are listed in his blog post.

 -   The native mtp implementation for gvfs has been merged upstream and has been released in gvfs 1.15.2.
-You can grab the stable gvfs-mtp package from extra, when gvfs 1.16 will be released in the stable Arch repos.
+-   You can grab the stable gvfs-mtp package from extra.
+You may want to reboot your PC to make it actually working.

 -   Devices will have gvfs paths like this